Home Β» What is Option Chain – How to Use Option Chain for Trading?

 2. Premium

-The price of an Options Contract is called the premium, which is the upfront fee that a buyer pays to the seller through their broking platform for purchasing the Option.
+The price of a contract is called the premium in options, which is the upfront fee that a buyer pays to the seller through their broking platform for purchasing the Option.

 3. Open Interest (OI)